Conservation Internships for Graduate Students

 About the Internship

-This 11-month internship is an integral part of the training for students enrolled in advanced conservation programs.
+The Metropolitan Museum of Art’s Graduate Conservation Internship Program awards internships to students enrolled in advanced conservation programs as an integral part of their training.
 During the internship, graduate interns work alongside and learn from conservators under whose supervision they carry out in-depth treatment on a broad range of objects reflective of the expansive nature of the Museum’s collections.
 While the focus is on treatment, some analytical investigation may be carried out when relevant.

 In addition to practical training, interns are immersed in The Met's community of interns through weekly intern programs.
 These sessions include discussions, talks in the galleries and presentations by staff from various departments.